alemar11/ios-watchos-tvos-macos-resources/README.md

 * [AAPopUp](https://github.com/EngrAhsanAli/AAPopUp) - AAPopUp is a simple and easy-to-use popup view controller designed to present customizable storyboard based view controller as a modal alert, written in Swift..
 * [AICustomViewControllerTransition](https://github.com/cocoatoucher/AICustomViewControllerTransition) - Easy and tidy way for creating custom UIViewController transitions for iOS.
 * [AZTransitions](https://github.com/azimin/AZTransitions) - API to make great custom transitions in one method.
+* [cardslider](https://github.com/Ramotion/cardslider) -  Cardslider is a design UI controller that allows you to swipe through cards with pictures and accompanying descriptions.
 * [CardSlider](https://github.com/saoudrizwan/CardSlider) - Innovative twist to Tinder cards for iOS.
 * [CustomSegue](https://github.com/phimage/CustomSegue) - Custom segue for OSX Storyboards with slide and cross fade effects (NSViewControllerTransitionOptions). `macOS`
 * [DAExpandAnimation](https://github.com/ifitdoesntwork/DAExpandAnimation) - A custom modal transition that presents a controller with an expanding effect while sliding out the presenter remnants.